The following units are delivered in a clustered arrangement:

 - RIIRIS601E – Establish and maintain the risk management systems

-It is highly recommended that you are proficient in the use of Ventsim, Microsoft Word, Excel, PowerPoint and Outlook prior to enrolment.
+It is highly recommended that you are proficient in the use of Microsoft Word, Excel, PowerPoint and Outlook prior to enrolment, with some experience in ventsim.
 If you require an upgrade to your computer skills, we recommend using the free online tutorials available from Microsoft or else attend a short course.
-The Ventsim course can be arranged through Simtars.
+The Ventsim course is now included in the training as part of Workshop 2 through Simtars.

 Foundation skill requirements